camel-tooling/camel-lsp-client-sublime/README.md

 		"enabled": true,
 }
 ```
-Enjoy!
-Completion of Camel URI in Sublime.
+Enjoy the Completion of Camel URI in Sublime.